atet/3dp/README.md

 ## 6. Next Steps

-Now that you have two prints under your belt, find more complex models or make your own; *the sky is the limit...or actually, 120×100×100 mm*.
+Now that you have two prints under your belt, find more complex models or make your own; *the sky's the limit...or actually, 120×100×100 mm in this case*.

 **TODO**: Add a picture of a more complex print I've made for the Raytheon Certified Innovator Program.